Carnrite and Persefoni Expand Partnership to Accelerate Private Sector Carbon Emission Reductions

-HOUSTON, July 06, 2022 (GLOBE NEWSWIRE) -- The Carnrite Group (“Carnrite”) and Persefoni Inc. ("Persefoni”) have announced the development of a Footprint Data Services solution to expand their strategic partnership and support more businesses as they begin their emissions reduction journeys.
+DUBAI, United Arab Emirates, July 07, 2022 (GLOBE NEWSWIRE) -- The Carnrite Group (“Carnrite”) and Persefoni Inc. ("Persefoni”) have announced the development of a Footprint Data Services solution to expand their strategic partnership and support more businesses as they begin their emissions reduction journeys.

 While new regulations are mandating climate disclosures across major markets including the US, UK and European Union, many businesses still lack the adequate resources and ability to accurately measure and reduce their greenhouse gas emissions.
 This partnership will seek to resolve this by delivering to businesses at the start of their emission reduction journeys access to new climate technology solutions so they can meet evolving investor and stakeholder demands.
 By increasing accessibility, Persefoni and Carnrite hope to accelerate Persefoni’s enterprise customers’, and other businesses’, emission reduction and net zero ambitions.